danbrom123/XRR-thinfilm-thickness-finder/README.md

 Therefore in plotting $((2n+1)\lambda^2)^{1/2}$ vs $(4(\sin(\theta_{n+1})^2-\sin(\theta_n)^2))^{1/2}$ we find the gradient is equal to $d$ i.e. the thickness of our thin film

+## tl;dr benefits
+- Can quickly determine thickness of single thin film
+- Takes far less time to setup and requires significant memory than complicated X-ray fitting software
+- Allows for user to define Bragg peak centres, rather than using automated Guassian peaks to fit them (such as scipy), which is difficult to achieve when there is a high signal to noise ratio
+-

 ## Requirements
 - Python 3.6
 - matplotlib